x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/greetings-announcements-menus-and-prompts/select-auto-attendant-language.md

 5. Click **Save** to accept your changes.

-### Use the Shell to configure the default language setting
+### Use Exchange Online PowerShell to configure the default language setting

 This example sets the default language on the UM auto attendant `MyUMAutoAttendant` to English (Great Britain).

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -Language en-GB
 ```

 This example sets the default language on the UM auto attendant `MyUMAutoAttendant` to German.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -Language de-DE